 When placing credit and debit cards side-by-side, the differences can be hard to spot.
-They both identify themselves with a unique 16-digit number, hold a three-digit security code, and are pretty easy to forget at a bar… we’ve all been there, don’t worry. 🙃
+They both identify themselves with a unique and lengthy number, hold a three-digit security code, and are pretty easy to forget at a bar… we’ve all been there, don’t worry. 🙃

 But before we get into that, let’s make sure we’re all on the same page. 👇